joonaspartanen/wepa_Projekti/README.md

 * Commenting posts and pictures

 The project is also available on Heroku: https://shrouded-harbor-56113.herokuapp.com/

+### Todos

+* Doing this project, I didn't have much knowledge about good software architecture practices, so it would definitely benefit of restructuring and refactoring.

 ## Ohjelmointiprojekti | Web-palvelinohjelmointi Java, kevät 2019